Skip to article frontmatterSkip to article content

 from madsci.client.location_client import LocationClient

-client = LocationClient(base_url="http://localhost:8006")
+client = LocationClient("http://localhost:8006")

-rack = client.create_location(
+rack = client.create_location_from_template(

 )

-for row in "ABCD":
+for loc in client.get_locations(managed_by="lab"):

 )